gbiz123/async-rotating-proxy/README.md

 # async-rotating-proxy
 Run an API on your local machine that reroutes traffic through rotating proxies.

-- Useful with pyppeteer and selenium
+- Used for page-by-page dynamic proxy switching for pyppeteer and selenium
-- Built on FastAPI and aiohttp
-- Switch proxies on every request

 ## Installation
 `pip install async_rotating_proxy`